 Thank you,

 Abhi

+I don’t know about the ending.
+Which really blows because the whole thing is so good.
+I have no words.
+The story is captivating as all get out.
+The end lacks a resolution.
+But I think because of the epistolary nature of this, it cannot get what it needs to for the ending.
+Which is fine by me.
+Grand story, here.

 Geetha Iyer was born in India and grew up in the United Arab Emirates.
 She received an MFA in Creative Writing and Environment from Iowa State University.
 Her fiction and poetry has appeared in journals including Gulf Coast, Ninth Letter, The Missouri Review Online, and Mid-American Review.
 She’s been the recipient of the James Wright Poetry Award, the Calvino Prize, and the Gulf Coast Fiction Prize, and has attended the Bread Loaf Writers’ Conference.
 She lives in Panama City, Panama.